 Accounting for a business also means being responsible for adjustments and corrections.
 One such adjustment entry is reclass or reclassification journal entry.
 The process of transferring an amount from one ledger account to another is termed as reclass entry.

-It is most often seen as a transfer journal entry & is a critical part of final accounts of a business are prepared.
+It is most often seen as a transfer journal entry & is a critical part of the final accounts of a business.

 Uses of this entry